Air Fryer Recipe

 1. Preheat your air fryer to 180°C (356°F).

-2. In a bowl, crumble the haggis and mix with the mashed potatoes until well combined.
+2. Crumble the haggis into a bowl and mix it with the mashed potatoes until everything is well combined.
 Season with salt and pepper.

-3. Shape this mixture into small balls, about the size of a golf ball.
+3. Shape the mixture into small balls, roughly the size of a golf ball.

-4. Prepare your breading station: place the flour on one plate, beaten egg in a bowl, and breadcrumbs on another plate.
+4. Set up your breading station: put the flour on one plate, the beaten egg in a bowl, and the breadcrumbs on another plate.

-5. Roll each haggis ball first in the flour, then dip into the egg, and finally roll in the breadcrumbs until fully coated.
+5. Roll each haggis ball in the flour first, then dip it into the egg, and finally roll it through the breadcrumbs until fully coated.

-6. Place the coated balls in the air fryer basket, ensuring they are not touching.
+6. Place the coated balls in the air fryer basket, making sure they are not touching.
 Spray lightly with cooking spray or brush with a little oil.

-7. Cook for 10-12 minutes, or until golden brown and crisp.
-Turn halfway through cooking.
+7. Cook for 10-12 minutes, or until golden brown and crisp, turning halfway through cooking.

-8. Remove from the air fryer and let them cool slightly before serving.
+8. Remove them from the air fryer and leave to cool slightly before serving.

 Why this works in an air fryer